-Health Facility: The nearest and easily accessible equipped health facility to the proposed Subproject is in Lamahi Bazar located at a 30-minute driving distance from the substation site.
+Health Facility: The nearest and easily accessible health facility nearby the proposed Subproject area is Health Post just adjoining to the substation site at Badki located at less than a minute walking distance from substation site.

-Communication: People of the Subproject have access with communication facilities mainly through mobile telephone services provided by both government and private sector.
-In the Subproject, people have access with local and national FM Radio networks and local newspaper facilities.
+Communication: People of the Subproject have access to communication facilities mainly through mobile telephone services.
+In the Subproject area, people have access to local and national FM Radio networks and local newspaper facilities.

-Occupation: Agriculture is the main occupation of people in the Subproject area with nearly 60% contribution; small trade and business/enterprises and services are other occupations of people in the Subproject area.
+Occupation: Agriculture is the main occupation of people in the Subproject area with nearly 65% contribution; small trade and business/enterprises and services are other occupations of people in the Subproject area.
 Intermittent tripping and voltage drop of electricity were adversely affecting the irrigation of crops and daily household chores activities.

-COVID-19: The coronavirus (COVID-19) pandemic has been defined as global and national health crisis; the virus has spread in almost all parts of Nepal.
+COVID-19: The coronavirus (COVID-19) pandemic has been defined as a global health crisis; the virus has spread in almost all parts of Nepal.
 Heedful of its vulnerabilities, the Government of Nepal enforced a nationwide lockdown in 2020/2021 and activated its federal, provincial and local level mechanisms to respond to the crisis.
 In case of any sudden surge or outbreak of COVID-19, quarantine facilities and immediate health supports should be provided to the workers and personnel involved in construction.

-Other seasonal and minor diseases like dengue, fever, sneezing, cough, gastritis, diabetes, and mental disorder have been reported within the Subproject area.
+Other seasonal and minor diseases like dengue, fever, sneezing, cough, gastritis, diabetes and mental disorder have been reported within the Subproject area.